 Central to the Xpresso design is its carbon flexion blade, which, unlike pedals that use a steel spring, keeps the clip mechanism open until cleat entry snaps it shut.

 You can easily adjust between its three tension settings by using a screwdriver to turn a triangular eccentric cam against the blade.
-This alters the resistance of the built-in +/- 5° of float that's always been a major selling point for Time pedals to riders with knee concerns.
+This alters the resistance of the built-in +/- 5 degrees of float that's always been a major selling point for Time pedals to riders with knee concerns.

-If you aren't made of money, you could always go for the significantly cheaper and equally well performing Xpresso 10 pedals.
+If you aren't made of money, you could always go for the significantly cheaper and equally well-performing Xpresso 10 pedals.
 The Xpresso 15 is still available but has been replaced by the Xpro 15 which promises a number of improvements, and also gains a little weight.